Dj-Viking/LED-Art-matrix/client/RESOURCES.md

 * have to stub the window.addEventListener function for jest tests after adding in the keybindings feature
-    - <a href="https://medium.com/@DavideRama/testing-global-event-listener-within-a-react-component-b9d661e59953" rel="noopener noreferrer">here</a>
+    - <a href="https://medium.com/@DavideRama/testing-global-event-listener-within-a-react-component-b9d661e59953" style="font-size: 50px" rel="noopener noreferrer">here</a>

     ```ts
     const map = {} as Record<any, any>;